davidepatti/ultraviolet/README.md

 - CURRENT IDEA: some kind of static approach is required, transient development of a growing network beginning with no nodes is not part of the focus for UV -> we model a topology that has some “stability” and remain quite structurally similar, even if we can introduce some variability, UVNode failures etc.
 - Some topology configuration file is needed e.g.: I’m UVNode X I want to move some sats to Y
-- The topology seen and managed via UVManager is referred to the channel graph, not the underlying peer-to-peer network manage the graph structure locally or globally?
+- The topology seen and managed via UVNetworkManager is referred to the channel graph, not the underlying peer-to-peer network manage the graph structure locally or globally?

-# UVManager
+# UVNetworkManager
 A global class thread that:
 - Bootstrap the network: creates nodes with id and onchain funds, according to some distribution probabilities
 - assign a “behavior” to each UVNode and run the associated thread: then each UVNode will invoke methods like “findPeer()”